ChoJiaHong/infer_server/README.md

 - `POST /config/batching` with JSON `{ "batch_size": int, "queue_timeout": float }` updates the runtime behavior.
 Standalone mode is still available by running `python admin_api.py`.

+## Batching Configuration

+The server normally processes frames in batches.
+Set `USE_BATCHING` to `False` in `config.py` (or via the environment variable of the same name) to use the non-batching `PoseDetectionServiceNoBatch` implementation.

 ## Building Cython extensions

 The postprocessing stage ships with an optional Cython implementation for